johnjudeh/restaurant-reviews-stage-3/README.md

 If you want to take a closer look at the code, then follow the steps
 below:

-1. Clone the repository using `git clone https://github.com/johnjudeh/restaurant-reviews-stage-1.git`
+1. Clone the repository using `git clone https://github.com/johnjudeh/restaurant-reviews-stage-2.git`

 2. Grab a free Google Maps Javascript API key from the [Google API Console](https://console.developers.google.com/apis/).
 You will need to put this key in place of the `YOUR_API_KEY` in the Google Maps script in both HTML documents

-3. In the app folder, start up a simple HTTP server to serve up the site files on your local computer.
+3. In the app/build folder, start up a simple HTTP server to serve up the site files on your local computer.
 Python has some simple tools to do this, and you don't even need to know Python.
 For most people, it's already installed on your computer.
 In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000`.
 For Python 3.x, you can use `python -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software

 4. With your server running, visit the site: `http://localhost:8000`